Who do we treat & what do we prescribe?

 We prescribe 66% of our patients oil-based medications, which can come in the form of capsules, tinctures and even topical lotions.
 The specific dosage and strain depends on the conditions and symptoms the patient presents but any medication we prescribe is legal, safe and fully-regulated.

 Cannabis flower-based medications and over-the-counter products can also be prescribed.
 In order to provide the most effective treatment possible, our specialists are committed to guiding and supporting patients through the entire treatment process and provide medication adjustments where required.

 What are the results?

 Once they have begun treatment, the overwhelming majority of our patients report good results.
 To be more specific, in follow-up appointments:

 - 47% of patients will continue with their prescribed medication

 - 19% will be prescribed a slightly different product or strain in order to maximise their treatment’s effectiveness

 Patients usually report significant improvements in their conditions and symptoms with little or no side-effects, especially compared to traditional medications they have used in the past.

 If you would like to learn more, you can read through our full range of conditions.
 We accept all patients, whether you are referring yourself or another person.
-To book your first appointment, simply fill out our consultation form and we will be in touch with a questionnaire to help us better understand your condition and symptoms.
-After this, you will be able to make your first appointment with our specialists.
+To book your first appointment, simply book using our form.